 Authority Upon receipt of a satisfactory Working With Children’s Check:

-• Note the candidate’s Agreement for Assessment form that they are approved for duty as a children’s worker.
+• Note on the candidate’s Agreement for Assessment form that they are approved for duty as a children’s worker.

 • Advise the Department Leader that the person may now provide assistance.